The Kintyre 66

 What is the Kintyre 66?

 The Kintyre 66 route is 66 miles (106.22 km) on the existing A83 and B842 roads looping around the Kintyre peninsula.
 There are another 6 spurs taking you on to further destinations that are just as lovely to explore.
 While many will still want to bag the route quickly, the best way to follow it is to take your time and make it an adventurous road trip, so you capture it all.

-The official details here where you can get a downloadable map and guide of places to visit and things to see and do.
+The official details are linked here where you can get a downloadable map and guide of places to visit and things to see and do.

 Why create the Kintyre 66?

 The Kintyre 66 was launched at the beginning of May 2021 and has already generated huge interest.
 This lesser-travelled area has been one of Scotland’s best kept secrets for years.
 We often hear of people taking the well-known routes such as the North Coast 500, or going up to Fort William and Ben Nevis, or even to famous isles like Skye.
 In comparison, Kintyre sometimes feels a bit left out.

 The positive side effect of this relative isolation means the region remains unspoiled with stunning scenery, magnificent vistas, and a sense that time has slowed a little, meaning epic views and authentic experiences await you.
 You have room to breathe, time to think, and the opportunity to appreciate everything the region has to offer, in detail, at your own leisurely pace.

 Kintyre is not a through route, it’s a true destination, so the creation of the Kintyre 66 makes a lot of sense to better promote what there is to see and do and to suggest a style in which to do it.
 This is why the Kintyre 66 was created, to showcase the region and to highlight it as a destination.